Hunger Ministry

 Each month, St. Paul's volunteers and families participating in our Hunger Ministry efforts are invited to enjoy a hot meal when they arrive to pick up their grocery items.
 The dinner comes to us monthly through our partners at National UMC and their work with the Campus Kitchens Project.

 Based in Washington, DC, the Campus Kitchens Project links schools large and small with volunteers dedicated to helping end hunger and reducing food waste.
-Volunteers recover good food from cafeterias and university food services programs that goes unused but would otherwise be thrown out.
+Volunteers recover good food from cafeterias and university food services programs.
+These are fresh prepared dishes or raw surplus ingredients that have gone unused and would otherwise be thrown out.
 Volunteers and partners then help prepare fresh dishes and deliver meals to community-based programs like ours, in neighborhoods throughout their local area.

-College student and youth volunteers gain first-hand experience in community service and leadership, and the Campus Kitchens initiatives also provide culinary training and educational opportunities for underemployed adults.
+At Campus Kitchens, college student and youth volunteers gain first-hand experience in community service and leadership.
+Campus Kitchens initiatives also provide culinary training and educational opportunities for underemployed adults and those transitioning to work following incarceration.
 There are currently over 60 schools across the nation participating in Campus Kitchens.

 To learn more, visit https://www.campuskitchens.org/